-Anyhooo.
 The year I turned 24, a lot of my friends turned 21 and I felt a little left out seeing as they were all having big, boozy 21st birthday parties, so I financed my own elaborate 24th party, indistinguishable from a 21st but for the numbers on the cake.
-The theme was Danse Macabre and we draped the hall in black, and decorated it with cut-out bats and stars – and a giant string-and-pipe-cleaner cobweb complete with spider.
+The theme was Danse Macabre so we draped the hall in black plastic, and decorated it with cut-out bats, stars and a giant string-and-pipe-cleaner cobweb complete with spider.
 There was a kitchen but no stove, so my mom and I cooked and served a sit-down dinner for 30 people by cooking food at home in large foil roasting tins and then reheating them one by one in a borrowed tabletop oven at the hall.

 So, for the most part, it’s a party I try not to remember too vividly.
 But what I do remember is how delicious the food was that my mom and I managed to serve out of the non-existent kitchen.
-This dish is also a great way to use up leftover roast chicken, but it’s worth making even if it has to be made from scratch, and also freezes beautifully.
+This dish is a great way to use up leftover roast chicken, but it’s worth making even if it has to be made from scratch – and it also freezes beautifully.

 Chop the chicken breasts into bite-sized chunks.
 Wash the broccoli and break into small florets.

-Sautee the onion in the olive oil until translucent.
-Add the chicken pieces and sautee on high heat until just cooked.
+Sautée the onion in the olive oil until translucent.
+Add the chicken pieces and sautée on high heat until just cooked (if using raw chicken) or just heated .
 Add the broccoli in the last few minutes, mixing well, and season to taste.
 Spoon the broccoli chicken mixture into a warmed ovenproof dish and keep warm.

 Deglaze the pan with a splash of white wine, then lower the heat to medium and add the chicken stock.
 Bring to the boil.
 In the meanwhile, mix the softened butter and flour into a paste.
 Add this a teaspoonful at a time to the stock, stirring to eliminate lumps – the sauce should gradually thicken as each teaspoon is added.
 When the sauce has reached the desired consistency, stir in the mustard and pour the sauce over the chicken broccoli mix.